 Parameter marked with a "\structure" can be controlled using specified MIDI messages (Matrix Control,p.
-26).
+27).

-Parameter Range/Explanation FILTER TYPE Type of filter OFF: No filter is used.
+Range/Explanation Type of filter OFF: No filter is used.
 LPF: Low Pass Filter.
 This reduces the volume of all frequencies above the Cutoff Frequency in order to round off, or un-brighten the sound.
 BPF: Band Pass Filter.
 This leaves only the frequencies in the region of the Cutoff Frequency, and cuts the rest.
 This can be useful when creating distinctive sounds.
 HPF: High Pass Filter.
 This cuts the frequencies in the region below the Cutoff Frequency.
 This is suitable for creating percussive sounds emphasizing their higher tones.
 PKG: Peaking Filter.
 This emphasizes the frequencies in the region of the Cutoff Frequency.
 You can use this to create wah-wah effects by employing an LFO to change the Cutoff Frequency cyclically.
 LPF2: Low Pass Filter 2.
-Although frequency are cut, the sensitivity of this filter is half that of the LPF.
+Although frequency components above the Cutoff Frequency are cut, the sensitivity of this filter is half that of the LPF.
 This filter is good for use with simulated instrument sounds such as the acoustic piano.
 LPF3: Low Pass Filter 3.
 Although frequency components above the Cutoff Frequency are cut, the sensitivity of this filter changes according to the Cutoff Frequency.
 While this filter is also good for use with simulated acoustic instrument sounds, the nuance it exhibits differs from that of the LPF2, even with the same TVF Envelope settings.
-If you set "LPF2" or "LPF3", the setting for the RES parameter will be ignored.
-CUTOFF ★ (Cutoff Frequency) 0-127 Frequency at which the filter begins to have an effect on the waveform's frequency components RES ★ (Resonance) 0-127 Emphasizes the portion of the sound in the region of the cutoff frequency, adding character to the sound Excessively high settings can produce oscillation, causing the sound to distort.
-RES VEL SENS (Resonance Velocity Sens) -63-+63 This allows keyboard velocity to modify the amount of Resonance.
+If you set "LPF2" or "LPF3," the setting for the RES parameter will be ignored.
+0-127 Frequency at which the filter begins to have an effect on the waveform's frequency components 0-127 Emphasizes the portion of the sound in the region of the cutoff frequency, adding character to the sound Excessively high settings can produce oscillation, causing the sound to distort. -63-+63 This allows keyboard velocity to modify the amount of Resonance.
 If you want strongly played notes to have a greater Resonance effect, set this parameter to positive (+) settings.